 All was going well.
 It was just the usual check up on height, weight, development etc.

-Then towards the end, completely out of the blue, the health nurse asked me if my daughter liked The Wiggles (Although at this stage my daughter was being referred to as ‘he’ instead of ‘she’).
-I’m sure my confusion at the question showed but I replied, “Yes, but she doesn’t really watch much of that type of thing at this age.”
-The health nurse then, in her glorious wisdom, suggested that I watch these types of programs with my daughter so I can have some time to relax each day.
+Towards the end of the appointment, the health nurse caught me off guard by asking if my daughter liked The Wiggles.
+She’d been misgendering my daughter, calling her ‘he’ instead of ‘she’ for most of the visit, so I was already a bit bewildered.
+“Yes,” I replied, confused, “but she doesn’t really watch much TV at this age.”
+The nurse then suggested, in her infinite wisdom, that I should watch these kinds of shows with my daughter so I could have some time to relax each day.

-I’m still at a loss as to why she thought I needed this advice.
-I didn’t say I was tired or rundown or needed a break.
-I’d had a decent night’s sleep so I don’t think that I looked overwrought – no bags under the eyes as far as I knew.
-So why actually suggest to me that I have my daughter watch TV on a daily basis?
+To this day, I’m still at a loss as to why she thought I needed her advice.
+I hadn’t said I was tired, rundown, or in need of a break.
+I’d even had a decent night’s sleep, so I don’t believe I looked particularly overwrought—no bags under my eyes, as far as I could tell.
+So why on earth would she suggest I have my daughter watch television every day?

 It really makes me wonder where some of the health funding comes from.
 Especially as this was not the only recommendation for TV viewing that came up.
 I was also handed a sheet on language acquisition and play for 18 month olds.
 In it there were two quotes from mothers of 18 month olds about what children do at this age.
 The first one seemed reasonable – it was about her child enjoying the park.
 The second was about TV viewing.
 This is the quote: